 Rui La is the pass that takes you to Tibet.
 It is a golden opportunity to observe the Nepal-China border.
 The trails take you to the decertified hills passing through Chhemge Tal.

-Usually, trekkers skip Rui La (4,998m) and head towards Dharamsala.
+Usually, trekkers skip Rui La (4,998m) and head toward Dharamsala.
 Add one more day to your itinerary and explore China.
 Remember, you can roam around the border but cannot pass through it due to the Chinese armed force.

 Meanwhile, you can enjoy the splendid view along with Mayol Himal and Nysing Himal.
 You will be walking along the side of Fukang Danda.

 The trail is not that difficult.
-Even it is gradually ascending and slightly gains height.
+Even if it is gradually ascending and slightly gains height.
 You have to spend 3-4 hours to reach the Pass.
 It takes more or less 2 hours to return.